 Elizabeth (Liz) McCormick grew up in Charleston, West Virginia with her grandmother.
 She graduated from Capital High School in 2010 and graduated from Shepherd University in 2014 with a B.A. in Communications: Digital Filmmaking and minor in Theater.

 Liz began her work with West Virginia Public Broadcasting as an intern in the main office in Charleston in the summer of 2014.
 She was later hired as a freelance reporter in July of that year, and then hired fulltime in December 2014 as the Eastern Panhandle Reporter/Producer (a.k.a. the Eastern Panhandle Bureau Chief).
 She is based in Shepherdstown on Shepherd University's campus.

 You can hear stories by Liz on West Virginia Morning and Inside Appalachia.
 You'll also hear her during morning and afternoon local newscasts.
 Liz covered the West Virginia House of Delegates for three seasons (2015-2017) of WVPB's nightly television program, The Legislature Today.
-Today, Liz is a production assistant for the show, and her main duty is to produce video roll-ins from the House and Senate floor sessions.
+Today, Liz is a production assistant on the show, and her main role is to produce video roll-ins from the House and Senate floor sessions.
 She is also in charge of posting the show's podcast and web post.

 Liz has won awards in various categories of the Virginias Associated Press Broadcasters Association.
 In 2016, she won a regional Edward R. Murrow Award for Use of Sound for her story "A Civil War Christmas."
 In 2018, Liz was a recipient of Shepherd University's Finest Under 40 Alumni award.